gikonekos/Building-Rescue-Archive/analysis/demo_bitmap_format_analysis.md

 ↓
 LCD

-This strongly suggests that the pseudo-grayscale demo screens are built from two separate bitmap planes.
+This is no longer just a hypothesis.
+The source directly shows that the two bitmap-expansion routines write to different VRAM regions.

 ## 2 Confirmed Demo Data Blocks

 The source contains large bitmap-like data blocks such as:

-- `TITG`   ; title image
+- `TITG`   ; title image 1
-- `TITH`   ; title frame
+- `TITH`   ; title image 2
-- `TITC1`  ; clear / ending-related image 1
+- `TITC1`
-- `TITC2`  ; clear / ending-related image 2
+- `TITC2`

-These blocks contain raw byte sequences that clearly behave like packed bitmap data rather than symbolic stage-map data.

-## 3 Header Format

-These bitmap data blocks begin with:
+These blocks contain dense packed byte patterns and begin with:

     DB 0A0H,004H

-This is very likely a small image-format header.

-At minimum it strongly suggests that the data is not ordinary sprite data, but tool-generated image data with explicit dimensions or block structure.

-## 4 Why These Look Like Converted VRAM Data

-The byte patterns in `TITG`, `TITH`, `TITC1`, and `TITC2` look like dense bit patterns, for example:

-    0FEH,002H,002H,0F2H,0F2H,002H,006H,0F8H

-Such values are consistent with packed bitmap rows and inconsistent with nibble map or gameplay object tables.

-This matches the known development workflow:

-- graphics drawn on PC-9801
-- converted by `GVR2LCD.EXE`
-- emitted as assembler text
+They are clearly bitmap-style data rather than stage-map or sprite tables.

-## 5 Role of DTITG and DTITH
+## 3 DTITG and DTITH

-The main program uses:
+The source defines:

+    DTITG:
+        MV X,VRAM1+192+8
+        CALLF DGSUB
+        RETF

+    DTITH:
+        MV X,VRAM2+8
+        CALLF DGSUB
+        RETF

+This directly confirms that:

+- `DTITG` expands data into the VRAM1-side buffer
+- `DTITH` expands data into the VRAM2-side buffer

+So the two routines differ by destination buffer, not by copy logic.

+## 4 Common Copy Routine: DGSUB

+Both routines call the same helper:

+    DGSUB

+Its structure is:

+- copy 160 bytes
+- advance destination by 32 bytes
+- repeat
+- total of 4 copy blocks

+The code is effectively:

+    copy 160 bytes
+    Y += 160
+    X += 32

+repeated three times, then a final copy.

+## 5 Total Transfer Size

+`DGSUB` copies:

+    160 bytes × 4 = 640 bytes

+So each demo-image block contributes 640 bytes of plane data.

+## 6 What the Header Means

+The bitmap data begins with:

+    DB 0A0H,004H

+This now fits very naturally with the copy routine:

+- `0A0H` = 160 bytes
+- `04H`  = 4 blocks

+That matches exactly what `DGSUB` does.

+So the header is very likely:

+    width_in_bytes = 160
+    block_count    = 4

+## 7 Memory Layout Meaning

+Since `DGSUB` copies 160 bytes and then advances destination by only 32 bytes, the source and destination layouts are different.

+This strongly suggests:

+- source data is stored as converted packed bitmap blocks
+- destination VRAM uses an internal layout optimized for later display
+- `DGSUB` is already doing one stage of layout conversion

+## 8 Confirmed Plane Split

+At startup:

     MV Y,TITG
     CALLF DTITG
     MV Y,TITH
     CALLF DTITH

-and later in the ending:
+At ending:

     MV Y,TITC1
     CALLF DTITG
     MV Y,TITC2
     CALLF DTITH

-This strongly suggests:

-- `DTITG` and `DTITH` are not just "title-specific" routines
-- they are two generic bitmap-expansion routines
-- each one writes into a different display buffer / plane

-## 6 Best Current Interpretation

-The most likely interpretation is:

-- `DTITG` expands one bitmap plane into one internal VRAM region
-- `DTITH` expands another bitmap plane into a second internal VRAM region
+This confirms the structural pairing:

+- `TITG` / `TITC1` go through `DTITG` into the VRAM1-side destination
+- `TITH` / `TITC2` go through `DTITH` into the VRAM2-side destination

-In other words, the title and ending images are composed of two separately stored bitmap sources.
+So title and ending demo images are explicitly stored as two separate data sets and expanded into two separate display buffers.

-## 7 Relation to Pseudo Grayscale
+## 9 Relation to Pseudo Grayscale

 The title loop is: